 However, the applicant provided justification and explanation of how the proposal addresses the neighborhood compatibility standards.
-The Planning Board has reviewed this analysis and the proposal, and found conformance with the requirements of Section 27-61200 of the Zoning Ordinance.
+Staff have reviewed this analysis and the proposal and have found conformance with the requirements of Section 27-61200 of the Zoning Ordinance.

-1. Section 27-61500.
+l.
+Section 27-61500.
 Signage